(404) 509-4655

 Gen is available through Stall 13, a New York based non-profit organization (www.stall13.org)that specializes in challenging case horses like himself.
 Our goal is to show that horses like Gen can recover and make it to a new career despite their known challenges and have a good life.
 As such, he comes with lifetime protection and a contract - he’s always welcome back here and we’re always here to help.
 His carrots go directly back to the program to support avenues for other “challenging case” horses and prove the notion that one should always “ride the horse, not the xrays.”

-Gen is offered at 1500 to a lower level home who understands his maintenance needs and limits.
+Gen is offered at 2500 to a home who understands his maintenance needs and limits.
 His purchase price is a donation to Stall 13 and goes directly to caring for the other horses in the program.
 Trial fees and processes explained above.

 Contact us for more info